lisa-lumos/Snowflake/11-security.md

 - an IP allowed list,
 - an IP blocked list, if desired.

-A security admin or higher, or someone with global CREATE NETWORK POLICY privilege, can create a network policy to allow/deny access to a single IP address or a list of addresses.
+`A security admin or higher, or someone with global CREATE NETWORK POLICY privilege, can create a network policy` to allow/deny access to a single IP address or a list of addresses.

 Currently support only IPv4 addresses.

 To activate a network policy, modify the account/user properties and assign the policy to the object.
 Only one network policy can be assigned to the account/one-user.
 Attaching a network policy to your account automatically replaces the existing network policy.

-Security admin, or a higher role, or someone with the global ATTACH POLICY privilege can activate a network policy.
+`Security admin, or a higher role, or someone with the global ATTACH POLICY privilege can activate a network policy`.

-A role that has been granted the global ATTACH POLICY privilege.

 Snowflake supports specifying ranges of IP addresses using CIDR notation.

-It is possible to temporarily bypass a network policy for a set num of mins by configuring the user object property MINS_TO_BYPASS_NETWORK_POLICY.
-Contact Snowflake to set it.
+`It is possible to temporarily bypass a network policy for a set num of mins by configuring the user object property MINS_TO_BYPASS_NETWORK_POLICY.
+Contact Snowflake to set it. `

 When a network policy includes values in both the allowed and blocked IP address lists, blocked IP address list takes precedence.